-(compile-port input-port output-port) procedure (compile-port input-port output-port sfd) procedure (compile-port input-port output-port sfd wpo-port) procedure returns: unspecified libraries: (chezscheme)
+(compile-port inpu t-port output-port) procedure (compile-port inpu t-port output-port sfd) procedure (compile-port inpu t-port output-port sfd wpe p-port) procedure (compile-port inpu t-port output-port sfd wpe p-port covop) procedure returns: unspecified libraries: (chezsche me)

-input-port must be a textual input port. output-port and, if present, wpo-port must be binary output ports.
-If present, sfd must be a source-file descriptor.
+input-port must be a textual input port. output-port and, if present and non-false, wpo-port must be binary output ports.
+If present and non-false, sfd must be a source-file descriptor.
+If present and non-false, covop must be a textual output port.

 compile-port is like compile-file except that it takes input from an arbitrary textual input port and sends output to an arbitrary binary output port.
-If sfd is present, it is passed to the reader so that source information can be associated with the expressions read from input-port.
+If sfd is supplied, it is passed to the reader so that source information can be associated with the expressions read from input-port.
 It is also used to associate block-profiling information with the input file name encapsulated within sfd.
-If wpo-port is present, it sends whole-program optimization information to wpo-port for use by compile-whole-program.
+If wpo-port is supplied, compile-port sends wholeprogram optimization information to wpo-port for use by compile-whole-program, as if (and regardless of whether) generate-wpo-files is set.
+If covop is supplied, compile-port sends coverage information to covop, as if (and regardless of whether) generate-covin-files is set.

-None of the ports is closed automatically after compilation; it is assumed that the program that opens the ports and invokes compile-port will take care of closing the ports.
-The output will be compressed only if binary-output-port is set up to do compression, e.g., if it was opened with the compressed file option.
+The ports are closed automatically after compilation under the assumption the program that opens the ports and invokes compile-port will take care of closing the ports.

-(compile-to-port obj-list output-port) procedure (compile-to-port obj-list output-port sfd) procedure (compile-to-port obj-list output-port sfd a wpo-port) procedure returns: see below libraries: (chezscheme)
+(compile-to-port obj-lis t output-port) procedure (compile-to-port obj-lis t output-port sfd) procedure (compile-to-port obj-lis t output-port sfd wpo-port) procedure (compile-to-port obj-lis t output-port sfd wpo-port covop) procedure returns: see below libraries: (chezscheme)